ikanedo/react-redux-simple-validate/README.md

 Internally, the code uses [validate.js](https://validatejs.org/).
 Please feel free to [create a new adapter](https://validatejs.org/#custom-validator) if a particular rule is not yet supported.

 ### Example custom validator
+For an example of creating a custom UK postcode validator, see https://codesandbox.io/s/ADK1ojWOp.
+Alternatively, you can see a short example below.

 ```js
 import validate from 'validate.js';